Modeling and Predictive Control for the Treatment of Hyperthyroidism: Introduction

-An appealing alternative to improve this suboptimal trial-and-error approach is a prescription of MMI using model-based control.
-Recently, \cite{TheilerSchwetz2022} proposed to determine the dosages of MMI by means of a simple mathematical model of the pituitary-thyroid feedback loop and a PI controller.
-However, \cite{TheilerSchwetz2022} consider an ``intravenous" infusion of MMI for Graves' disease patients, which is rarely the case in clinical practice.
-Furthermore, no analysis is done for hyperthyroid patients affected by high intrathyroidal iodide concentrations, which typically occurs when iodinated contrast media are given for radiographic procedures.
-In the dual context of finding optimal medication strategies for \textit{hypothyroid} patients, various different model-based approaches are available, compare, e.g., the works of \cite{CruzLoya2022,Wolff2022,Brun2021}.
+An appealing alternative to improve this suboptimal trial-and-error approach is a prescription of MMI using model-based control. \cite{TheilerSchwetz2022} propose to determine the dosages of MMI by means of a simple (and hence easy to use) mathematical model of the pituitary-thyroid feedback loop and a proportional integral controller.
+However, \cite{TheilerSchwetz2022} do not consider an oral intake of antithyroid agents in the mathematical model.

-In this paper, we develop optimal prescription policies for hyperthyroid patients.
-To this end, we extend a mathematical model of the pituitary-thyroid feedback loop developed in \cite{Dietrich_Dok2001,Berberich2018,Wolff2022AHDS} to allow an intravenous and an oral intake of antithyroid agents.
-Furthermore, we design a model predictive control (MPC) scheme to determine optimal dosages in case of (i) patients affected by Graves' disease, which take in MMI orally once a day, (ii) patients that are additionally affected by high intrathyroidal iodide concentrations due to radiographic procedures (taking MMI also orally once a day) and, (iii) patients suffering from a life-threatening thyrotoxicosis (denoting a substantial excess of thyroid hormones that is associated with weight loss, atrial fibrillation, and, rarely, death \citep{Ross2016}), in which MMI is given intravenously three times per day.
+In this paper, we extend a mathematical model of the pituitary-thyroid feedback loop developed in \cite{Dietrich_Dok2001,Berberich2018,Wolff2022AHDS} to allow an intravenous and an oral intake of antithyroid agents.
+Furthermore, we design a model predictive control (MPC) scheme to determine optimal dosages in case of (i) patients affected by Graves' disease, which take in MMI orally once a day and (ii) patients suffering from a life-threatening thyrotoxicosis (denoting a substantial excess of thyroid hormones that is associated with weight loss, atrial fibrillation, and, rarely, death \citep{Ross2016}), in which MMI is given intravenously twice (or three) times per day.

 This approach leads to the following contributions.
-Our simulation results suggest that the MPC scheme is well suited to replace the current trial-and-error approach in the three mentioned scenarios.
-Furthermore, our results give additional evidence to the current treatment guidelines of prescribing higher MMI dosages in case of an increased intrathyroidal iodide concentration and of prescribing further medications (than just MMI) in case of a life-threatening thyrotoxicosis.
+Our simulation results suggest that the MPC scheme based on the here extended mathematical model could be a good alternative to replace the current trial-and-error approach in the two mentioned scenarios.
+Furthermore, our results give additional evidence to the current treatment guidelines of prescribing further medications (than just MMI) in case of a life-threatening thyrotoxicosis.